dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## Quebec: Who should I contact if I think I have COVID-19?

-If you are worried about COVID-19 or if you have a cough or fever, you can call the toll-free number 1 877 644-4545.
+If you are worried about COVID‑19 or display symptoms such as a cough or fever, you can call toll free 418-644-4545 in the Québec City region, 514-644-4545 in the Montréal area and 1-877-644-4545 elsewhere in Québec.

 - Do not go to a medical clinic unless you have first obtained an appointment.
 - Visit the emergency room only if you have difficulty breathing.
-- Before you go to the emergency room, contact 1 877 644-4545 if your condition allows you to do so and indicate that you are a traveller who has been back for less than 14 days.
+- Before you go to the emergency room, you can call toll free 418-644-4545 in the Québec City region, 514-644-4545 in the Montréal area and 1-877-644-4545 elsewhere in Québec.
+If your condition allows you to do so and indicate that you are a traveller who has been back for less than 14 days.
 You will be told how to go there and what precautions to take (wearing a mask, using personal transportation or an ambulance, and so on).
-Furthermore, the hospital will be notified of your arrival.

 ### For citizens returning from travel: